Wines

 partners in wine wa gold rating

-Shepherd’s Hut Reserve Chardonnay
+Shepherd’s Hut Chardonnay

 shepherd's hut winery, porongurup wine region.
 Bottle of Riesling & Pinot noir in front of vines.